mvasilkov/js1k-kit/README.md

 Clone the repository, and then do an `npm install`

-Use `gulp serve` to have a browser pop up that'll minify and show your code running in the shim.
+Use `npm run serve` to have a browser pop up that'll minify and show your code running in the shim.